• Home

 More information about the summary of EFT research: EFT Research – ICEEFT

-Couple or Marriage Counselling can indeed contribute to improve relationships, but the outcomes are influenced by various factors, including the specific situation of each relationship, the commitment of the individuals involved, the therapist’s skills and experience, and the therapeutic relationship between the clients and the therapist.
+Couple Counselling can indeed contribute to improving relationships, but the outcomes are influenced by various factors, including the specific situation of each relationship, the commitment of the individuals involved, the therapist’s skills and experience, and the therapeutic relationship between the clients and the therapist.

 Yes, if both partners are willing to engage in the process of rebuilding trust through open, honest and sincere communication, addressing underlying issues, support their partner in dealing with any post-traumatic stress, and working towards healing.
 Nevertheless, it’s important to recognize that couple or marriage counselling doesn’t provide instant solution.
 The process can be emotionally challenging and both partners should be mentally prepared in the process.